Oregon OKs largest expansion of federal free lunch program

 At least 62% of students attend a school with high federal poverty rates.
 These schools can get federal assistance to provide free meals to all their students no matter their income levels under the 2011 Healthy, Hunger-Free Kids Act, a policy championed by former first lady Michelle Obama.

+Schools with lower reimbursement rates often choose to provide free meals only to students living about two times above the federal poverty level.
+For a family of four, that would require an income up to $50,000.

-Around a third of food insecure students in Oregon, however, live above that poverty threshold meaning they're ineligible for free meals, according to data from Feeding America .
+Around a third of food insecure students in Oregon, however, live above that poverty threshold meaning they're ineligible for free meals under the federal program, according to data from Feeding America .

 "Poverty is a huge deal here and so many students rely on schools to provide them with food and a warm place for shelter," he said.
 "Food service may not be a winning game, but we know it means the world to these kids."